-BU 220.\ PRINCIPLES OF MANAGEMENT
+BU 220.
+PRINCIPLES OF MANAGEMENT

-The principles and techniques of business management, with emphasis on the processes of management in the private sector of the economy.
-Analysis of the managerial functions of planning, organizing, directing, and controlling.
+The principles and processes of management in the private sector of the economy.
+Analysis of the managerial functions of planning, organizing, directing, and controlling, emphasizing ethics and social responsibility.

-BU 230.\ PRINCIPLES OF MARKETING
+BU 230.
+PRINCIPLES OF MARKETING

-Analysis of the marketing function in business enterprise, including product development, pricing, distribution, and promotion.
+Analysis of the marketing function in business enterprise, including product development, pricing, distribution, and promotion for domestic and global markets.
 Includes study of market research, environmental scanning and analysis techniques.